Trivadis/plsql-cop-cli/validator-limitations.md

 Requires `CREATE TABLE` and `ALTER TABLE` parser support or access to the Oracle Data Dicionary.

-### [G-3310](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/3-transaction-control/g-3310/) Never commit within a cursor loop.
+### [G-3310](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/3-transaction-control/g-3310/): Never commit within a cursor loop.

 This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-4250](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4250/) Avoid using identical conditions in different branches of the same IF or CASE statement.
+### [G-3320](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/3-transaction-control/g-3320/): Try to move transactions within a non-cursor loop into procedures.

 This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-4260](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4260/) Avoid inverting boolean conditions with NOT.
+### [G-4250](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4250/): Avoid using identical conditions in different branches of the same IF or CASE statement.

 This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-4270](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4270/) Avoid comparing boolean values to boolean literals.
+### [G-4260](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4260/): Avoid inverting boolean conditions with NOT.

 This guideline was introduced in v4.0 and the check is not yet implemented.

+### [G-4270](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/2-case-if-decode-nvl-nvl2-coalesce/g-4270/): Avoid comparing boolean values to boolean literals.

+This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-4325](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/3-flow-control/g-4325/) Never reuse labels in inner scopes.
+### [G-4325](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/4-control-structures/3-flow-control/g-4325/): Never reuse labels in inner scopes.

 This guideline was introduced in v4.0 and the check is not yet implemented.